 As a result of this funding mechanism, WSSU is considered one of the original Research Infrastructure in Minority Institutions (RIMI) that was awarded the RIMI grant for the 2nd consecutive cycle.
 The initial funding was granted by National Center for Research Resources (NCRR)-NIH and under the Directorship of Dr. Wilveria Bass Atkinson, was used to build the biomedical research infrastructure at WSSU.

 The purpose guiding BRIC's activities is to become a regional or national research resource for eliminating health disparities by creating a critical mass of well trained research scientists engaged in biomedical and behavioral research at the University, and increasing the quality and quantity of funded health disparities research projects conducted at WSSU.
-BRIC will leverage its strong interdisciplinary research capacity, community ties, relationships with established research institutions, and collaborative relationships with emerging minority research institutions to accomplish its purpose.
+BRIC will leverage its strong interdisciplinary research capacity, community ties, relationships with established research institutions, and collaborative relationships with emerging research institutions to accomplish its purpose.

 To achieve the mission of BRIC, the BRIC team seeks to: